Terrace Farming is a common agriculture practice followed in mountain regions by creating terraces.

-4. Ensure food security and crop yield: water scarcity and soil erosion are the problems for mountain.
+4. Ensure food security and crop yield: water scarcity and soil erosion are the problems for the mountain.
 Terrace farming ensures food security and increases crop yield by water and soil conservation.
 Thus it reduces soil erosion.
-In terrace farming, interaction between water and fertilizer increase results in high yield.
+In terrace farming, the interaction between water and fertilizer increase results in high yield.

-5. Enhances biodiversity and helps in ecosystem restoration and enhance biodiversity: Practice of Terrace farming in mountains or another region where standard cultivation not possible plays an additional measure that benefits ecosystem restoration and enhancing biodiversity.
+5. Enhances biodiversity and helps in ecosystem restoration and enhances biodiversity: Practice of Terrace farming in mountains or another region where standard cultivation not possible plays an additional measure that benefits ecosystem restoration and enhancing biodiversity.